 New Shuamta church has the “recorded Cross” configuration with one pair of columns arranged in the western section of the interior.
 The cross-shaped construction is crowned with a dome that has got a deliberately high barrel gaining peculiarity to the church and giving to it almost the Gothic appearance.

-Initial building was provided with the ambulatory that enveloped the main body from three sides.
+Initial building was provided with an ambulatory that enveloped the main body from three sides.
 Unfortunately it is totally missing nowadays.

 Exterior of the brickwork church is adorned with large arches, and outlines of the cross and other decorative elements all arranged by means of brick laying technique.
 The interior is adorned with contemporaneous wall painting most of which is well preserved.